-Manage list items (IP addresses) · Cloudflare Firewall Rules docs

-Manage list items (IP addresses)
+Manage IP List items

-View items in a Firewall Rules list
+View items in an IP List

-To view the items in a Firewall Rules list, follow these steps:

-Access the Lists interface in the Configurations > Lists page of your Cloudflare account.
+Access the Lists interface available at Manage Account > Configurations > Lists.

 To view items in a list, click the Edit link associated with the list you want to view.